This post may contain affiliate links and ads. Read our disclosure policy here.

 The First Few Hours

 There are a few things you should do as soon as you board a Disney Cruise Ship.
 We took care of those things immediately after we got on the ship.
-We dropped off our souvenirs to be autographed first (Guest Services Desk).

 Then there are a few ticketed events on the Disney Dream including 2 character meet and greets (during our cruise anyway).
 On our cruise there was a Princess Gathering (3 princesses, see below) and a Frozen meet and greet with Anna and Elsa.
 Both events required tickets which can be secured immediately after you board at the Port Excursions Desk.